krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ## Methods
 {: #methods }

-Async-profiler can instrument us a method, so we can see all the stack traces that invoked that method.
+Async-profiler can instrument a method, so we can see all the stack traces that invoked that method.
 To achieve that async-profiler uses instrumentation.

-**Big fat warning**: It's already pointed in the README of the profiler that if you are not running the profiler from ```agentpath``` then the first instrumentation of Java method can result in code cache flush.
-It's no a fault of async-profiler, it's a nature of all instrumentation based profilers combined with JVM's code.
+**Big fat warning**: It's already pointed out in the README of the profiler that if you are not running the profiler from ```agentpath``` then the first instrumentation of Java method can result in code cache flush.
+It’s not the fault of the async-profiler, it’s the nature of all instrumentation based profilers combined with JVM’s code.
 Here is a comment from JVM sources:

 > Deoptimize all compiled code that depends on this class.
 >